 I have an assortment of props available to use for your session.
 Props are a great way to bring variety into your gallery.

-This pose is designed to look like the baby is lounging in a little hammock.
-Though I don’t use this pose every session, it works great for babies who are a little less curly and flexible.
+The hammock pose creates the illusion that the baby is lounging in a little hammock.
+(Without the baby ever leaving contact with the ground).
+This pose also works great for babies who are a little less curly and flexible.

 There you have it!
-Those are the newborn poses I use during my sessions!
+Those are the newborn poses I use during my Elite Newborn sessions!
 If you have a particular favorite, make sure you let me know when we are planning your session!
-Feel free to reach out so we can start designing the perfect session for your little one!
+Learn more about Newborn Sessions or feel free to reach out so we can start designing the perfect session for your little one!